|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you don't want to cut the carrots yourself, you can buy pre-cut carrot sticks or baby carrots, which you can find in the produce section of your local supermarket.
-To add a bit of fun, purchase crinkle-cut carrots, which look like orange French fries.
-Use your family's favorite type—creamy, chunky, or natural—and brand of peanut butter, and if you need to eat nut-free, you can of course use an alternative such as sunflower butter, or almond butter if tree nuts are okay.
+If you don't want to cut the carrots yourself, you can buy precut carrot sticks or baby carrots, which you can find in the produce section of your local supermarket.
+To add a bit of fun, purchase crinkle-cut carrots, which look like orange french fries.
+Use your family's favorite type—creamy, chunky, or natural—and brand of peanut butter, and if you need to eat nut-free, you can of course use an alternative such as sunflower butter, or almond butter if tree nuts are OK.

 This is a great combination as is, but if you'd like to add a little variety, color, and more nutrition to this snack, toss in some raisins, celery sticks, or apple slices, or sprinkle on a bit of granola.

 1/4 cup peanut butter

 Spread each carrot piece with a little peanut butter.